Cinema of Mauritius

-The cinema of Mauritius does not have long-established and continuous tradition and organization.
+The cinema of Mauritius refers to films made in Mauritius or by Mauritius-related filmmakers or companies.
+Mauritian cinema does not have a long-established and continuous tradition and organization.
 However, there have been recent efforts to encourage international filmmakers to shoot on the island and establish an indigenous film industry.
-Both Western and Indian movies are watched by Mauritians.
+Both Western and Indian films are watched by Mauritians.